-Starting at the end of the story, I took Venlafaxine for just over 2 years.
+Starting at the end of the story, I took Venlafaxine for just over two years.
 My dose was reviewed and adjusted.
 Eventually, I hit the maximum dose of 375mg per day.
-In terms of physical side effects – there were none of note.
+Concerning physical side effects – there was none of note.
 Mentally it allowed my brain space to process information without anxiety interfering too much.
-My mood was stable and I could feel.
+My mood was stable, and I could feel.

-After 2 years of taking Venlafaxine, I had built up a tolerance to its effects.
-My mood was steadily declining and my anxiety was slowly creeping up and up.
+After two years of taking Venlafaxine, I had built up a tolerance to its effects.
+My mood was steadily declining, and my anxiety was slowly creeping up and up.

-I was sent to a psychiatrist for a medication review, she said it was common for some people to build up a tolerance to medications when taking them long term but was reluctant to have me taper off medication completely.
+First I attended a psychiatrist for a medication review who said it was common for some people to build up a tolerance to medications when taking them long term.
+However, she was reluctant to have me taper off medication altogether.
 Instead, we decided on what is known as a cross-taper.
-I would reduce my Venlafaxine each week but also add in increasing amounts of Sertraline, eventually leading to a complete switch to Sertraline.
-Sounds straightforward enough.
+I would reduce my Venlafaxine each week but also add in increasing amounts of Sertraline, eventually leading to a complete switch to Sertraline – which sounded like a straightforward enough plan.

 Medication 3: Sertraline (Zoloft)

 Back to the SSRI’s.
 Given the hell that I went through coming off Venlafaxine, I gave Sertraline a good chance.
 I remained on Sertraline until October 2017 – a total of 18 months.
-In retrospect, I should have at least considered changing medication sooner but I didn’t want to go through withdrawal again.
+In retrospect, I should have at least considered changing medication sooner, but I didn’t want to go through withdrawal again.
 So, I stayed on Sertraline for quite a long time.
-Granted in this time there was a lot of upheaval in my life: buying our first house, moving, jaw locking, jaw surgery, 2 degu deaths, a cat with a gloopy eye, starting Open University… the list goes on for quite a while.
+At this time, there was a lot of upheaval in my life: buying our first house, moving, jaw locking, jaw surgery, two degu deaths, a cat with a gloopy eye, starting Open University.
+The list goes on for quite a while.
 Plus a good old dollop of chronic illness on top of it all.
-Needless to say, I didn’t have the time, motivation or spoons to go through anything like I did when I came off Venlafaxine.
+I didn’t have the time, motivation or spoons to go through anything like I did when I came off Venlafaxine.

 In September I had a rather bleak conversation with my gastroenterologist, the conversation no one wants to have.
 “There is nothing more we can do for you, none of the treatments has worked.”
 It’s a hard conversation to have.
 One thing he did mention was that off-label the medication Fluoxetine has been shown to improve symptoms in those that other treatments have failed.
 “A shot in the dark” is how he described the chance of improvement, but I would try any treatment once.